Home Wi-Fi Networks are in Edge Territory

 - How many APPs do you have on your phone controlling your home devices, and what are they?

 We are now living once again in the Wild, Wild West.
 No law, No Protections, No Privacy, but this time the bandits are invisible.
 They sneak in unknown to the world (outside of the corporate enterprise’s most secure network and IT watchful eyes) and rob your precious personal information, including passwords, bank accounts, retirement accounts, medical records, social security numbers, etc. They know all about you and your family with a few keystrokes; once they are in, they are also actively looking for that open pipeline into your corporation’s trade secrets, clients, contacts, financials, and a deeper dive into all employees’ information.
-Like COVID -19, they are a Worldwide Virus, Unseen, Deadly, and pervasive in infected populations.
+Like COVID -19, they are a Worldwide Virus, Unseen, Deadly, and pervasive.
 They are now more active than ever due to this new working landscape; our unprotected environments give them easy access with no one watching, until now.

 At the Corporate level, Serious Training of (WFH) and roaming employees needs to happen regularly on how to live with and limit these masked bandits.
 Still, they are all around us; no one is safe from their exploits.